The National Fantasy Fan Federation: A Brief History

 One fan ashamed of his membership in N3F

 Ralph Merridette Holland was born in Youngstown on August 29, 1899, and lived there until his family moved to Akron in 1914.
 He received an engineering degree, worked “in the plant” at the Akron Beacon Journal, and later worked for B. G. Goodrich.
 He spent the last 40 years of his life in Cuyahoga Falls, and had been employed by Vaughn Machnery Company there.
 He published his own fanzine, The Science-Fiction Review, and had written a book featuring a fantasy character called Ghu.
 He adopted the alter ego of Rolf Telano because he was interested in paranormal phenomenon and knew his interest in SF would cast doubt on anything he presented as fact in the paranormal field.
-As Rolf Telano he wrote A Spacewoman Speak.
+As Rolf Telano he wrote A Spacewoman Speaks.
 At one time Holland was president of N3F.

 The N3F Amateur Short Story Contest is mentioned, with winners listed from 1990-1992, in Reginald’s Science Fiction and Fantasy Awards, Third Edition, 1993.